-- 90. The Interveners submit that this Court should interpret the 'imminence' requirement in line with the approach of the ECtHR.
+- 90. The Interveners submit that this Court should interpret the immediacy requirement in line with the approach of the ECtHR.
 Accordingly, the requirement for a "real and imminent" risk should be understood as referring to risks that are "directly threatening", rather than limited to situations of short-term risk.
-126 For example, in Öneryildiz v Turkey, a methane explosion at a refuse tip resulted in a landslide, which engulfed a slum and killed residents.
-The ECtHR held that the authorities knew, or ought to have known, that the refuse tip constituted a real and immediate risk to the lives of persons living close to it.
-127 The risk of this harm occurring at any time had existed for years.
-Similarly, in Taşkin v Turkey, the ECtHR held that the right to home and family life extended to the threat of environmental pollution that might materialise in 20 to 50 years.
-128 - 91.
-As such, the 'imminence' requirement should be interpreted as requiring a sufficient link between climate change and the putative harm.
-It should not be interpreted as requiring an analysis of when the harm will crystallise. - 92.
+112 For example, in the case of Öneryildiz v Turkey (ECtHR 30 November 2004, no. 48939/99), a methane explosion at a refuse tip resulted in a landslide, which engulfed a slum and killed residents.
+The ECtHR held at §101 that the authorities knew, or ought to have known, that the refuse tip constituted a real and immediate risk to the lives of persons living close to it.
+The risk of this harm occurring at any time had existed for years.
+Similarly, in Taşkin v Turkey (ECtHR 10 November 2004, no. 46117/99), the right to home and family life extended to the threat of environmental pollution that might materialise in 20 to 50 years.
+113 - 91.
+In those circumstances, the 'imminence' requirement should be interpreted to require a sufficient link between climate change and the putative harm.
+It should not be interpreted to require an analysis of when the harm will crystallise. - 92.
 Second, this real and imminent danger must be to the rights of a specific individual or group of individuals.
-In that regard, this requirement should be interpreted to mean that an individual can point to: (i) personal circumstances in their own life which evidence a threat to their human rights, or (ii) the group disadvantage suffered by the group to which
+114 In that regard, this requirement should be interpreted to mean that an individual can point to: (i) personal circumstances in their own life which evidence a threat to their human rights, or (ii) the group disadvantage suffered by the group to which they belong.
+As regards (ii), certain groups are particularly vulnerable to, and in the wake of, climate disasters.
+This is due to the intersection between the effects of climate disasters, the particular characteristics of the relevant group, and the structural disadvantage they suffer (see below at §§139-165).
+115 This Court should discard